 Next Steps for Your Rental Property Investment

 From Chicago’s world-class cultural attractions to Rockford’s comparatively affordable home prices, Illinois offers plenty of opportunities for real estate investors.

 If you want to find great deals on rental property, we recommend Foreclosure.com and DealMachine.

 - Foreclosure.com hosts nearly 2 million foreclosure listings in top real estate markets across the country.
 You can get ahead of other buyers by finding investment opportunities before they hit the market.
 Find your next investment property!

 - DealMachine helps you identify and track real estate that may not be on the market.
 It grants you access to property data and connects you with property owner contact info.
 Try DealMachine for free, get 15 marketing credits.

 Serious about investing?
 You need an agent.
 Local real estate agents can help you navigate up-and-coming markets and quickly identify the best opportunities.

 Our friends at Clever Real Estate make it easy to meet the best real estate agents in Illinois.
 It’s free to meet agents through Clever, with zero obligation!

-Best of all, real estate investors who find an agent through Clever can easily take advantage of Illinois's buyer rebate opportunities.
-You can receive up to 0.5% cash back at closing, which you can use to offset closing costs, get your new property ready for renters, or simply enjoy as extra money in your pocket.
+Best of all, real estate investors who find an agent through Clever can easily take advantage of Illinois’s buyer rebate opportunities.
+You can receive cash back at closing, which you can use to offset closing costs, get your new property ready for renters, or simply enjoy as extra money in your pocket.